Feature overview

 β

-Controlling which members can run and edit team-shared CI jobs or pipelines is an important part of any secure large team.
+Controlling which members can run and edit team-shared CI jobs or team-shared Pipelines is an important part of any secure large team.

 In Gearset, there are two ways to assign team-shared pipeline or CI job permissions to members of your team.